Barry P. McDonald, J.D.

 Professor McDonald teaches courses in constitutional Law, First Amendment law, comparative constitutional law, intellectual property law and contracts law.
-He is a recognized expert on constitutional law and the U.S. Supreme Court, and is frequently interviewed or writes in such major media outlets as The New York Times, The CBS Evening News, CNN, Fox News, National Public Radio and The Los Angeles Times.
+He is a recognized expert on constitutional law and the U.S. Supreme Court, and is frequently interviewed or writes in such major media outlets as The New York Times, The Washington Post, The CBS Evening News, CNN, Fox News, National Public Radio and The Los Angeles Times.
 He is also a recognized scholar in the area of constitutional law and First Amendment law.
 Since joining the Pepperdine faculty in 2000, he has published numerous articles and essays in such prominent journals as the Emory Law Journal, Illinois Law Review, Northwestern University Law Review, Notre Dame Law Review, Ohio State Law Journal and Washington & Lee Law Review.
 His current projects include a book on the U.S. Constitution entitled Our Dangerous Written Constitution.

 At Northwestern Law, Professor McDonald received the Order of the Coif, the Arlyn Miner Legal Writing Award, and was an associate editor of the Northwestern Law Review.
 After graduation, he clerked for the Chief Justice of the United States, William H. Rehnquist, during the 1989-90 Term of the Supreme Court, and before that the Honorable James K. Logan of the U.S. Court of Appeals for the Tenth Circuit.
 Following his clerkships, Professor McDonald worked for the U.S. Department of State, the law firm of Gibson, Dunn & Crutcher, and served as general counsel to two different technology companies.